 About the Authors

-Benjamin G. Hitchings, FAICP, CZO, is the principal of Green Heron Planning, LLC and a member of the board of directors for the American Planning Association.
+Benjamin G. Hitchings, FAICP, CZO, is the principal of Green Heron Planning, LLC, and a member of the board of directors for the American Planning Association.
 A past president of the North Carolina Chapter of APA (APA-NC) and the former planning director for the Town of Chapel Hill and the Town of Morrisville, North Carolina, he has 30 years of experience working on planning issues and has developed award-winning plans at the local and regional levels.

 David C. Rouse, FAICP, ASLA, is a consultant, educator, and author with over 40 years of experience in urban and regional planning and design.
 From 2013 to 2019, he served as managing director of research and advisory services for the American Planning Association.
-Prior to joining APA, Rouse was a principal at the planning and design firm Wallace Roberts & Todd in Philadelphia.
+Before joining APA, Rouse was a principal at the planning and design firm Wallace Roberts & Todd in Philadelphia.

 You May Also Like

 What Is a Smart City?